 It goes without saying – it’s hot outside!
 We’ve put together some of our favorite activities to cool off, beat the heat, and enjoy some music in the process.
-We think you and your little ones will have a great time exploring these fun outdoor music activities, bathing suit required.
+We think you and your little ones will have a great time exploring these fun outdoor music activities.

 Water Balloon Hot Potato

 This is a super fun twist on the classic kids party game.
 Get a few little ones together in a circle and have them pass around a water balloon to music.
 When you turn the music off, whoever is left holding the water balloon (or whoever accidentally pops it) is out.
 The last person left in the game is the winner.

 To make the game a bit more musical, encourage the kids to pass around the balloon in a way that reflects the style of music being played.
 Play a slow song and have the kids pass the balloon in slow-motion.
 Or, try having them pass the balloon in time to the beat.